 In the United States, there are 3 major credit bureaus.
 There are TransUnion, Equifax, and Experian.
 These three credit reporting agencies are responsible for amassing information on an individual’s credit history.
 They collect data from a number of sources called data furbishers.

 Data furbishers may be creditors like banks or credit card companies, lenders, utility companies, collection agencies, and courts.
 Creditors and lenders will give TransUnion, Equifax, and Experian information on how much a consumer has borrowed and on how long it takes them to pay back the loan.
-Creditors and lenders will give the credit bureaus monthly updates about whether or not the consumer has paid their monthly bill on time.
+Creditors and lenders will give the free credit reports from all 3 bureaus monthly updates about whether or not the consumer has paid their monthly bill on time.
 Most of them, however, only tell the bureaus about a late payment if the borrower makes their payment more than 30 days after the due date.

 Utility companies usually only notify the 3 credit bureaus if a consumer is seriously in arrears in their billing arrangement.
 For instance, if they have to place a lien on a property to get an electric or water bill paid, they may notify the bureaus.
 However, if the consumer is only a month late, they will typically not submit a report.
 Collection agencies notify the 3 credit bureaus if a consumer owes a bill that has been placed with their office.
 However, not all collection agencies report all of their debtors.
 In addition, if a consumer makes a payment arrangement with a collection agency, the agency will usually not provide TransUnion, Equifax, and Experian with monthly updates on the payment arrangement.
 They will simply notify them when the bill is paid in full or settled for less than the full balance.
 The courts notify the agencies about public records.